SoDehghan/SupMPN/README.md

 ## Semantic Textual Similarity with SupMPN
 ```
-import numpy as np
-!pip3 install seaborn
-import seaborn as sns

-sentences = ["It will snow tomorrow", "Heavy snowfall is expected tomorrow" , "Tomorrow will be sunny",
-             "The athlete excelled the others", "The athlete won" , "The athlete fell behind the others",
-             'This phone looks great', "This phone's speakers deliver clear sound" , 'This phone looks worn out',
-             "The women are eating seafood" , "The women are having lunch", "The women are not eating seafood"
-             ]
 def cosine(u, v):
     sim = np.dot(u, v) / (np.linalg.norm(u) * np.linalg.norm(v))
     return round(sim,2)